 BIS Innovation Hub Nordic Centre

-The Bank for International Settlements, BIS, has decided to establish, in collaboration with the Riksbank and the central banks in Denmark, Iceland and Norway, a centre for innovation in Stockholm – BIS Innovation Hub Nordic Centre.
+The Bank for International Settlements, BIS, has in collaboration with the Riksbank and the central banks in Denmark, Iceland and Norway, established a centre for innovation in Stockholm – BIS Innovation Hub Nordic Centre.
 This Nordic Innovation Centre will focus on a more in-depth analysis of technological financial innovation relevant to central banks.

 A Nordic Innovation Hub will function as central point for a network of experts in innovation, for research on important trends in financial technology that are significant for central banks and for promoting international collaboration aimed at improving the functioning of the global financial system.